-- Stroke costs in the U.S. are currently estimated at about \$46 billion.1 Neuroendovascular stroke surgery, or thrombectomy, is a minimally invasive procedure that uses catheters to reopen blocked arteries in the brain quickly.
-Thrombectomy helps reduce recovery time, getting patients back on their feet so they may live independently and work again. - Recent studies published in the New England Journal of Medicine have proven that thrombectomy is highly effective at treating ischemic stroke patients who have a severe stroke known as an emergent large vessel occlusion (ELVO) a clot that is blocking a large vessel and cutting off significant blood flow to the brain. - Currently, most states do not have clear protocols to ensure a person who is having a severe stroke is transported directly to a Level 1 stroke center, where they would have access to a specially trained neuroendovascular care team that can help them 24/7/365. - The Get Ahead of Stroke campaign is a national public education and advocacy campaign designed to improve systems of care for stroke patients and ensure more patients have access to thrombectomy at Level 1 stroke centers. - Sign up for our email list at GetAheadofStroke.org and use hashtag #SurviveStroke to follow how the campaign is helping to improve stroke care across the country.
+- Stroke costs in the United States are estimated at more than \$56 billion annually.1 Neuroendovascular stroke surgery, or thrombectomy, is a minimally invasive procedure that uses catheters to reopen blocked arteries in the brain quickly.
+Thrombectomy helps reduce recovery time, getting patients back on their feet so they may live independently and work again. - Recent studies published in the New England Journal of Medicine have proven that thrombectomy is highly effective at treating ischemic stroke patients who have a severe stroke known as an emergent large vessel occlusion (ELVO) a clot that is blocking a large vessel and cutting off significant blood flow to the brain. - Because of the Get Ahead of Stroke® campaign's success, half the states across the country now have (or are finalizing) updated statewide protocols that ensure patients experiencing a critical stroke such as ELVO are transported directly to Level 1 stroke centers.
+Conversely, half the states in the U.S. still lack statewide protocols to effectively transport critical stroke patients to Level 1 stroke centers staffed by highly trained neurointerventional care teams who can provide care 24/7/365. - The Get Ahead of Stroke[®] campaign is a national public education and advocacy campaign designed to improve systems of care for stroke patients and ensure more patients have access to thrombectomy at Level 1 stroke centers. - Sign up for our email list at GetAheadofStroke.org and use hashtag #SurviveStroke to follow how the campaign is helping to improve stroke care across the country.